Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Conclusions

 In this paper, we took a step in the study of FOM-ROM consistency when the EFR algorithm is used as numerical stabilization in convection-dominated, marginally-resolved flows.
 To this end, as a mathematical model we considered the incompressible Navier-Stokes equations.
 We used moderate Reynolds numbers, which yielded a convection-dominated regime.
 We performed FOM and ROM simulations in the marginally-resolved regime, i.e., when the number of degrees of freedom is barely capable of capturing the main features of the underlying flow.
 To tackle the inaccuracies of the FOM and ROM simulations in the marginally-resolved regime, we employed the EFR algorithm, which leverages spatial filtering to alleviate the spurious oscillations.

-To investigate the FOM-ROM consistency, we considered two models: \begin{itemize} \item[$\circ$] the EFR-ROM, in which the EFR regularization is used at a FOM level, but not at a ROM level; \item[$\circ$] the EFR-EFRROM, in which the EFR regularization is used both at a FOM and at a ROM level. \end {itemize} We investigated the EFR-ROM and EFR-EFRROM in the numerical simulation of a 2D flow past a circular cylinder at time-dependent Reynolds numbers with a maximum value $Re=100$.
+To investigate the FOM-ROM consistency, we considered two models: \begin{itemize} \item[$\circ$] the \A{EFR-noEFR}, in which the EFR regularization is used at a FOM level, but not at a ROM level; \item[$\circ$] the \A{EFR-EFR}, in which the EFR regularization is used both at a FOM and at a ROM level. \end {itemize} We investigated the \A{EFR-noEFR } and \A{EFR-EFR } in the numerical simulation of a 2D flow past a circular cylinder at time-dependent Reynolds numbers with a maximum value $Re=100$.
 As criteria for our comparison, we used the relative velocity error, the relative pressure error, and the lift and drag coefficients.
 We also considered two types of model reduction: (i) model reduction in time, for which we used the POD algorithm; and (ii) model reduction in time and in the parameter space, for which we used the nested-POD algorithm.
-In all our tests, for both types of model reduction, and for all three criteria, the EFR-EFRROM was more accurate than the EFR-ROM.
+In all our tests, for both types of model reduction, and for all three criteria, the \A{EFR-EFR } was more accurate than the \A{EFR-noEFR}.
 These results suggest that FOM-ROM consistency is beneficial for the EFR regularization in a convection-dominated, marginally-resolved regime.